Dhunge dhara: Dhunge dhara above street level

-According to legend Sundhara was built by a man who attended the opening of Sauga Hiti in Patan.
-This man joked about the depth of the hiti, saying that anyone who would descend the steps to drink, would have to bring some food with them to build up their strength to climb back up again.
+According to legend, Sundhara was built by a man who attended the opening of Sauga Hiti in Patan.
+This man joked about the depth of the hiti, saying that anyone who would descend the steps to drink needed to bring food to help restore them for the climb back up.
 He vowed to build a hiti on an elevation and so created Sundhara.

-Keeping the water flowing in Sundhara is an ongoing struggle.
-The sources of the water are continually seized upon by nearby industries' and households' private wells.
-In 2020 another start was made to bring back the water, this time with a new rainwater harvesting initiative.
+Keeping the water flowing in Sundhara is an ongoing struggle, as its water sources are siphoned off by nearby private wells belonging to industries and households.
+In 2020, a new rainwater harvesting initiative was launched to help strengthen the water flow.

 Recoiled spouts

-Narayan Hiti in Kathmandu, the dhunge dhara near the palace, has three spouts, one is goldplated and two are made of stone.
-The stone spouts look very different from what one would expect.
-The 'elephants' trunks of the hitimangas are bent backwards instead of forwards.
+Narayan Hiti in Kathmandu, a dhunge dhara east of the palace entrance, has three spouts: one is gold plated and two are made of plain stone.
+The stone spouts are relatively unique as the elephant trunks of the hitimangas are curled backwards instead of forwards.

-According to legend this is caused by an event that must have occurred around 464 AD, at the beginning of the reign of king Mānadeva.

-Narayan Hiti had stopped working and King Dharmadeva consulted his astrologers to find a solution.
-The astrologers told him a human sacrifice would be needed to bring back the water.
-The person to be sacrificed would have to be someone possessing thirty two virtues.
-Since only the king and his son would qualify, the king decided to trick his son Mānadeva into sacrificing him.
-He told his son he should kill the first man he would find sleeping at Narayan Hiti that night.
-He then went to the hiti himself and lay down there with his face covered so he could not be recognised.
-Prince Mānadeva slayed the man with his sword and only afterwards he discovered he had killed his own father.
-The hiti started working again but the spouts had recoiled in horror.
+A legend dates this feature to 464 AD, at the start of the reign of King Mānadeva.
+Narayan Hiti had run dry, and when King Dharmadeva consulted court astrologers, they replied a human sacrifice would restore the waters.
+They added that the sacrificial victim must possess 32 virtues.
+Since only he himself and his son Prince Mānadeva qualified, Dharmadeva decided to trick his son into sacrificing him, saying he should kill the first man he would find sleeping at Narayan Hiti that night.
+He then went to the dhunge dhara himself, and lay down there with face covered to avoid recognition.
+Prince Mānadeva slew the man with his sword as told, and only afterwards discovered he had killed his own father.
+The hiti began working again, but the spouts had recoiled in horror at the royal parricide.